A Conspiracy To Commit Healthcare Fraud Or A Mistake?

 - Fraud: The billing specialist knew they were submitting duplicate claims.
 They tried to hide it from you and other office personnel.
 They’ve also managed to pocket the extra money paid out from the insurance companies.

 Here’s where things get tricky.
 If you don’t report the incident, you’re likely to become part of an investigation.
-If you’re indicted and convicted, you’ll have to bear the brunt of a conspiracy to commit healthcare fraud penalty.
+If you’re indicted and convicted, you’ll have to bear the brunt of a healthcare fraud penalty.
 If you report the incident, there’s still a chance you’ll become a target in the investigation anyway.

 How Do You Know You’re Under Investigation For Committing Healthcare Fraud?